 - Cooking in the outdoors

-These learning experiences culminate in week-long residential camps in July, where the particular camp and activities are matched up to the student's abilities and needs.
+Some activities are linked to specific awards and certificates e.g. DofE, AQA Awards, and the year culminates in week-long residential camp in July, where the particular camp and activities are matched to the student's abilities and needs.